1991 Kremlin Cup

 The 1991 Kremlin Cup was a men's tennis tournament played on indoor carpet courts.
 It was the 2nd edition of the Kremlin Cup, and was part of the World Series of the 1991 ATP Tour.
-It took place at the Olympic Stadium in Moscow, Russia, from 4 November through 10 November 1991.
+It took place at the Olympic Stadium in Moscow, Soviet Union, from 4 November through 10 November 1991.
 Fourth-seeded Andrei Cherkasov won the singles title.